188.8.131.52 * DANCE WELCOMES IT'S COMPETITION GROUPS:

 What are the requirements to be in Competition?

 -All competition groups must have at least 4 students enrolled (with the exception of specialty and senior dances which will decide their own group sizes).
 All studio classes are open to sign up for competition but only those with 4 or more signed up will become a competition group.
 You must be enrolled in a regular dance class to compete with that group.

-***Graduates from the previous year may return under the Studio umbrella and compete with a solo if they choose to do so but may only compete for the year following their H.S.
+***Graduates from the previous year may return under the Studio umbrella and compete if they choose to do so but may only compete for the year following their H.S.
 Graduation year.
 Solos must be shown to and approved by Miss Nikki no later than 30 days prior to the competition date or it will be pulled from competition with no refund issued.
 Costumes must also be shown to and approved by Miss Nikki***

 How do I sign up for competition?